racunarko/ObjectClassificationAndDetection/README.md

 Repo for my BSc Thesis

-Classification + localization is around 98% when it comes to classification accuract with loss of 0.05
+Classification + localization is around 98% when it comes to test classification accuracy with loss of 0.05